hellohi-ll/Wooden-Fish/README.md

 ## Note
-This application is designed for entertainment and meditative purposes and is a digital representation of the traditional Wooden Fish used in Buddhist practices. \n
+This application is designed for entertainment and meditative purposes and is a digital representation of the traditional Wooden Fish used in Buddhist practices.